Mayoral races could be huge milestones for Asian Americans

 “When you see A-f-t-a-b on a yard sign, it doesn’t occur to people that’s a candidate not an insurance company,” Pureval told The Associated Press.
 “When you’re Asian, when you have an ethnic name, it’s just harder.
 You’ve got to be creative, you’ve got to work harder, you’ve got to knock on more doors.”

 Pureval, the son of a Tibetan mother and Indian father, must have knocked on enough doors.
 He went on to score a major upset, becoming the first Democrat in over 100 years to be elected clerk.
-Now, Pureval, 39, could be his city's first Asian American mayor — and he's not the only one.
+Now, Pureval, 39, is his city’s first Asian American mayor — and he may not be the only one.

 In an unprecedented turn, three major U.S. cities could be on the verge Tuesday of seeing their first Asian American mayor.
 What’s extraordinary is how spread out they are — Cincinnati, Boston and Seattle.
 High-profile mayors who are Asian American and Pacific Islander, also known as AAPI, have typically been elected in places with historically large Asian populations like California and Hawaii.
 These candidacies signal just how large the AAPI electorate has multiplied with more feeling empowered to be a voice in the political fray.

-The wider implications of his mayoral race mean a great deal to Pureval, whose opponent is former Democratic Congressman David Mann.
+The wider implications of his mayoral race mean a great deal to Pureval, who easily defeated former Democratic Congressman David Mann.

 “We have a very small AAPI community in Cincinnati,” he said.
 “I think if we’re successful tonight, it will show not just that AAPIs can run and win on the coasts or where there’s large Asian populations, but that AAPIs can run and win anywhere.”